mtolly/onyx/haskell/README.md

     Because this must generate WAV audio files to give to Magma, encrypted MOGG files in input rb3cons are unsupported.

-    Tip: to process a song with C3-encrypted MOGG, one option is to use the Phase Shift converter in C3 CON Tools which mixes the audio down to a single file, and then just supply the Phase Shift song to Onyx.
+    Tip: to process a song with a C3-encrypted MOGG, one option is to use the Phase Shift converter in C3 CON Tools which mixes the audio down to a single file, and then just supply the Phase Shift song to Onyx.